natelandau/neatfile/README.md

 python -m pip install --user neatfile
 ```

-**Note:** neatfile relies on a ~35mb language model to provide vector matching used in identifying similarities between filenames and directory names.
-This file will only be downloaded once when you install neatfile.
+**Note:** neatfile relies on a ~35mb language model to provide vector matching used to identify similarities between filenames and directory names.
+This file will be downloaded when you first run `neatfile`.

 ## Quickstart